 So personal information which needs to be held on the Jira instance can be placed in non-synchronized fields, hence ensuring complete control over the data.

-Following these tips should lay the groundwork to ensure that your Jira instance is fully GDPR compliant, and that it stays that way going ahead.
+Following these tips should lay the groundwork to ensure that your Jira instance is fully GDPR compliant and that it stays that way going ahead.

 Nevertheless, vigilance is required and particularly so when sharing information with third parties.

 However, the most important thing is that your team understands the requirements of the regulation and is able to handle data in a precise and consistent manner.
-Which will make dealing with any issues in future far simpler and easier.
+Which will make dealing with any issues in the future far simpler and easier.

 Back to you!
 Was this article helpful?
 What are your thoughts on GDPR?
 Do you have any additional tips to handle GDPR-compliance in Jira?
 Let me know in the comments below.
 I’ll be happy to hear it!